preislerdesign/english-for-designers/03-aboutness/case-study.md

 initial proposals to offer the client the opportunity to choose a path that will interest him.

+Check out our website in the future: modestio.cz (work in progress)
 ### Work showcase
 ![Lil boy Sam chillin with da Dog.](img/ModestioPrez.jpg)